descawed/galsdk/README.md

     - $w - Wait for the user to press the activate button before continuing.
     - $y - Display a yes/no prompt.
     - $p(n) - Wait until the game fires event number n before continuing.
-    - $l - Probably either left-align or "carriage return" (return to beginning of line).
+    - $l - Probably left-align.
 Seems buggy.
 Never used.
     - $$ - A literal dollar sign.
   - The Japanese version of the game is more complicated.
+The message format is binary, but the editor will display control codes in the $ format above for consistency.
 The game uses two font images - a basic image consisting of common characters (digits, punctuation, latin characters, and kana) and a second image consisting of kanji characters which differs from stage to stage.
 The strings don't use a common encoding (e.g. Shift-JIS or UTF-8) but are just a series of indexes into the two font images.
 This has a couple implications.
-The first is that I only have a transcription of the kanji used by Stage A, so when viewing strings for the other stages, kanji characters will display as k: followed by the kanji index in angle brackets (e.g. \<k:26>).
+The first is that I only have a transcription of the kanji used by Stage A, so when viewing strings for the other stages, kanji characters will display as a $k code followed by the kanji index (e.g. $k(26)).
 If anyone feels like transcribing the kanji for the other three stages, I would appreciate it!
 The second implication is that, on any given stage, you can only use kanji that are present in that stage's kanji image.

     With that out of the way, we can discuss control codes.
-    Control codes and their arguments are shown in angle brackets just like unknown characters.
-They are as follows:
-    - \<r> - New line.
-Erases the currently displayed text before showing the next line.
-    - \<w> - Wait for the user to press the activate button before continuing.
-    - \<p>\<n> - Wait until the game fires event number n before continuing.
-    - \<l> - Erases the currently displayed text and left-aligns the next message.
-This appears to be a working equivalent of the English version's $l code.
-    - \<y> - Display a yes/no prompt.
-    - \<c>\<n> - Change text color. n is the index of the CLUT to use in the font TIM file.
-Valid indexes are 0 (white), 1 (red), and 4 (yellow).
+The same set of control codes from the other versions are supported, and the $l code seems to work properly in this version.
+In addition to the $k code used for unknown kanji, the editor also supports a $u code which can be used for unknown values in the message data, e.g. $u(1234).

     The last caveat is that the Japanese version of the game references strings by their offset in the file rather than by index like the Western versions do.
 This means that if you change the length of a string, you'll break every